Is Plan B Legal in Texas? What the Law Says About Emergency Contraception (2026)

 The Title X Family Planning Program is a federal program established in 1970 that provides preventive health and family planning services.
 The program is intended to provide low or no-cost health options to low-income or uninsured people.
 There are more than 150 clinic sites across Texas.

-Though federal Title X clinics in 49 states do not require parental consent to obtain emergency contraception, Texas clinics do.
+Many Title X clinics in Texas currently require parental consent for minors, following recent federal court rulings, though policies may vary by provider.
 This is because of the 2022 court ruling by U.S. District Judge Matthew Kacsmaryk, who determined that the program violates parents’ rights.
 In April 2024, the 5th U.S. Circuit Court of Appeals upheld that decision.

 Charles Pelowski